Why did Chrishell and Justin Hartley get divorced? What Netflix's Selling Sunset didn't show

 Warning: This story contains spoilers for Selling Sunset season three.

-Back in November 2019, Justin filed for divorce, the news hitting headlines everywhere.

-In Selling Sunset season three, we see Chrishell confess to being totally “blindsided” by his decision to file and devastated by the shock of her husband of two years (and partner of six) opting to end things between them and informing her by text.
+According to her Selling Sunset cast mates, it’s been a tough time for Chrishell, with Heather Rae Young calling the divorce “devastating”.

+The broker told Buzzfeed: “I was shocked, we all thought it was a joke.”
+She went on to explain how everything was “fine” and the couple seemed happy.

-The Oppenheim Group’s owner Jason Oppenheim has since said Chrishell is having a “difficult time” reliving the split as it airs on Netflix.
+Meanwhile, The Oppenheim Group’s owner Jason admitted Chrishell is having a “difficult time” seeing such emotional scenes on screen again.

-“That was one of the most difficult times of her life and now she’s forced to relive it, right.
-I can’t imagine how difficult that is,” he told the Express.
+He told Express: “That was one of the most difficult times of her life and now she’s forced to relive it, right.
+I can’t imagine how difficult that is.

-“Of course, it’s that makes it all the more impressive that she is willing and able to put herself out there like that, knowing that she’s gonna have to relive this.

 “Not only on camera, not only when, you know when she watches it, but also when the press, you know, picks every little thing apart,” he added.
 “And people have had all their judgments – it is extremely difficult.”